HugPuddle/Apertus/README.md

 Apertus Disk Drive (ADD) immutably stores data as cryptocurrency on blockchains

-ADD is a thin client that enables read-write data functionality to any crypto coin wallet implementing standard RPC.
+ADD is a open source thin client that enables read-write data functionality to any crypto coin wallet implementing standard RPC commands.
 When connected to a wallet ADD monitors and creates a coin agnostic, web browseable index of data stored by other ADD clients in near realtime.
 Data can be a combination of UTF8 Text and 1 or many binary files.
-ADD uses a Ledger system that allows unlimited file counts and file sizes to be grouped and accessed by a single transaction id.
+ADD uses a Ledger system to allow unlimited file counts and file sizes to be grouped and accessed by a single transaction id.

 NOTE: Coins used in the saving process are not recoverable.